How to access Safe Mode on Windows 11

 Windows 11 Safe Mode types

-Quick tip: You can also choose “5” or press the “F5” key to start Safe Mode with Networking or select “6” or press the “F6” key to start Safe Mode with Command Prompt.
+Quick tip: You can also choose “5” or press the “F5” key to start the troubleshooting mode with Networking or select “6” or press the “F6” key to start with Command Prompt.

 After you complete the steps, the computer will boot into Safe Mode to troubleshoot and resolve problems on Windows 11.

-It’s important to note that method of using the “F8” or “Shift + F8” no longer works to start Windows 11 in Safe Mode from BIOS during boot because firmware and software technologies had evolved, and now devices use UEFI (Unified Extensible Firmware Interface) instead of BIOS (Basic Input Output System).
+It’s important to note that the method of using the “F8” or “Shift + F8” no longer works to start Windows 11 in the minimal mode from BIOS during boot because firmware and software technologies have evolved.
+Now, devices use UEFI (Unified Extensible Firmware Interface) instead of BIOS (Basic Input Output System).

 However, you can still use the old methods but only to access the Windows Recovery Environment (WinRE), where you can access the option to boot in Safe Mode.